wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/master_worker.md

     Computation: 1000 GF
     Output: 1 GB

-If the tasks are assigned to workers in the order that both are numbered (Task #0 goes to Worker #0, Task #1 to Worker #1, Task #2 to Worker #2 and Task #3 to the first worker available) what will the total execution time be?
-What is one example of intelligent scheduling that could improve on this execution time?
-Verify your answer using the simulator.
+ **[A.3.q3.1]** If the tasks are assigned to workers in the order that both are numbered (Task #0 goes to Worker #0, Task #1 to Worker #1,
+ Task #2 to Worker #2 and Task #3 to the first worker available) what will the total execution time be?

+ **[A.3.q3.2]** What is one example of scheduling that could improve on the execution time in your previous answer?
+You can verify your answer using the simulator.

+ <p></p>

+ ---

- **[A.3.q3.2]** You have 3 workers.
+You have 3 workers.
 They are all equipped with 100 GF/s single-core processors and have 100 MBps links to the master.
 You have a workload for 4 tasks that is repeatedly run, outlined below:

     Task #0
     Input: 1 GB
     Computation: 500 GF